North Madera 6 Lane

 Project Description

-The project would widen State Route 99 from 4 lanes to 6 lanes from post mile 15.1 to post mile 19.9 in Madera County.
-The project limits extend from 1.2 miles south of the Avenue 18½ Overcrossing to 1 mile south of the Avenue 21½ Overcrossing.
+The proposed project would improve State Route 99 from 4 lanes to 6 lanes from post mile 15.1 to post mile 19.9 in Madera County.
+The project limits extend from 0.5 mile north of the Avenue 17 Overcrossing to 1 mile south of the Avenue 21½ Overcrossing.
 There is a build alternative (Alternative 1) and a no-build alternative under consideration.

-The Berenda Creek Bridge would be widened on both sides to accommodate the additional lane and standard shoulder widths.
-Dry Creek Bridge would be decked in the median to become one structure and would also be widened on both sides.
+The Berenda Creek Bridge would be improved to accommodate the additional lane and standard shoulder widths.
+Dry Creek Bridge would be decked in the median to become one structure.
 New abutments and piers would be constructed for both bridges.

 Graphic of the project location map.